symfony/symfony-docs/security.rst

 Logging Out
 -----------

-To add logout, activate the  ``logout`` config parameter under your firewall:
+To enable logging out, activate the  ``logout`` config parameter under your firewall:

 .. configuration-block::